-2. Nassau County Land Bank

-The Nassau County Land Bank (NCLB) was formed to address the still-lingering effects of the foreclosure crisis which has created pockets of blight in neighborhoods and communities in Nassau County.
+Nassau County Land Bank - The Nassau County Land Bank (NCLB) was formed to address the still-lingering effects of the foreclosure crisis which has created pockets of blight in neighborhoods and communities in Nassau County.
 The NCLB is a not-for-profit corporation and a New York State public authority, organized pursuant to the New York State Land Bank Act (Article 16 of the Not-for-Profit Corporation Law).
 The goals and operations of the NCLB are the result of continuing partnerships with the Nassau County government and community stakeholders.
-Affordable housing will be a component adopted by the NCLB.
+Building affordable housing is a necessary component of the strategies adopted by the NCLB.
 OHCD Director is a member of the NCLB the Board of Directors and thus is serving an integral role in shaping its goals.

-3. Nassau County Industrial Development Agency (IDA)

-OHCD will refer affordable housing developers to apply for Payment in Lieu of Taxes (PILOT) with IDA.
+Nassau County Industrial Development Agency (IDA) - OHCD will refer affordable housing developers to apply for Payment in Lieu of Taxes (PILOT) with IDA.
 These tax benefits can greatly reduce the overall cost of developing housing in Nassau County.

-4. Affirmative Marketing Program

-Nassau County has an affirmative marketing program for housing opportunities funded with NC OHCD grants.
-Nassau County Office of Housing and Community Development continues to implement various strategies to affirmatively further fair housing.
+Affirmative Marketing Program - Nassau County has an affirmative marketing program for housing opportunities funded with NC OHCD grants.
+OHCD continues to implement various strategies to affirmatively further fair housing.
 Organizations developing new housing are required to develop an Affirmative Marketing Plan.
 Essentially, the Affirmative Marketing Plan requires special outreach for segments of the population least likely to apply for the proposed affordable housing and who are from very low and low income households, especially minorities within those income groups.
+Organizations developing affordable housing often work with the Long Island Housing Partnership (LIHP), which may assist with marketing and outreach, conduct a lottery if necessary, and provide housing counseling.